 - Connect to PR3 site and delete the PR2 site Standard Sender Address

 4. Remove the system accounts from respective local groups (“Administrators” and “SMS_SiteToSiteConnection_PR2”) of both “PR3 – Tier3” and “PR2 – Tier2” servers.

 5. Wait until all the “.SHA” file/s processing to finish.
-There could be separate “.SHA” files for each components however, I’ve noticed it for the components like Collection Evaluator and SMS Object replication manager.
-You can verify the respective log files to review status.
+There could be separate “.SHA” files for each component however, I’ve noticed it for the components like Collection Evaluator and SMS Object replication manager.
+You can verify the respective log files to review the status.

-This process would take time depending up on the objects (collection, packages, Adverts, Software Update and Operating system Objects etc..) in your environment.
-As this process will change the settings of all these objects and REMOVE the lock symbol on those objects.
+This process would take time depending upon the objects (collection, packages, Adverts, Software Update and Operating system Objects, etc..) in your environment.
+This process will change the settings of all these objects and REMOVE the lock symbol on those objects.

-6. Once detachment process is finished, you’ll see all the objects at “PR3” site server are un-locked.
-Have a look at following picture for more details.
+6. Once the detachment process is finished, you’ll see all the objects at the “PR3” site server is un-locked.
+Have a look at the following picture for more details.

 7. Verify the central server (CEN – Tier 1 Site).
-You would be able to see only PR2 site, that means the PR3 site has been removed successfully from hierarchy.
+You would be able to see only the PR2 site, which means the PR3 site has been removed successfully from the hierarchy.